 Faculty, staff, and students can rent a bike from TPS for a semester or the academic year.
 Review the Bike Emory general guidelines, the Bike Emory release, and the Georgia Bike Sense Guide.

-- Use this form to reserve your bike.
+- Use page 3 of this form to reserve your bike.
 A representative will contact you to complete the process.

 - Bike rentals are paid for and picked up at the Parking Office located on the 4th level of the Starvine Deck, 1945 Starvine Way, Suite 400B.